watchakorn-18k/bot-news-it-discord/readme.md

 ## Contributing

-If you would like to contribute to the project, include a section on how to do so, including any guidelines and best practices.
+If you would like to contribute to the project, include a section on how to do so, including any guidelines and best practices